icopy-site/awesome/docs/awesome/Awesome-Unicode.md

 UTF-32 is useful where memory space is no concern, but fixed width, single code unit access to characters is desired.
 Each Unicode character is  encoded in a single 32-bit code unit when using UTF-32.

-All three encoding forms need at most 4 bytes (https://github.com/jagracey/Awesome-Unicode/blob/master/or 32-bits) of data for each character.
+All three encoding forms need at most 4 bytes (or 32-bits) of data for each character.